-- A student must have demonstrated a FINAN-CIAL NEED (Complete the FFS application), and - A student must have met the APRIL 16, 1990 DEADLINE, and - A student must have been a RESIDENT OF FLORIDA for one-year, and - A student must have a 2.0 or higher GRADE POINT AVERAGE on all previous college work, and - A student must have earned 24 SEMESTER HOURS of college work during the terms of the academic year in which aid was received, and - A student must take the College Level Academic Skills Test (CLAST) examination by the time they have earned their 60th credit, in order to continue receiving awards, and
+A student must have demonstrated a FINAN-CIAL NEED (Complete the FFS application), and

-- A student must have signed the following STATEMENTS which are listed on the Student Aid Report and Student Award Letter: - 1.
-A STATEMENT OF REGISTRATION STATUS - 2.
+- A student must have met the ADVERTISED DEADLINE, and - A student must have been a RESIDENT OF FLORIDA for one-year, and - A student must have a 2.0 or higher GRADE POINT AVERAGE on all previous college work, and - A student must have earned 24 SEMESTER HOURS of college work during the terms of the academic year in which aid was received, and - A student must have met CLAST requirements and - A student must have signed the following STATEMENTS which are listed on the Student Aid Report and Student Award Letter: - 1.
+A STATEMENT OF REGISTRATION STAT-US - 2.
 A STATEMENT OF EDUCATIONAL PUR-POSE & CERTIFICATION STATEMENT ON REFUNDS & DEFAULTS